CHOOSE THE BEST PRODUCTS FOR TRAINING

 Before the Meeting Starts...

 • Arrive before the rest of your group - Arrive well in advance and greet every participant as they enter.
-Have small talk to set a comfortable tone.
+Have a small conversation to set a relaxed tone.
 It also relaxes you and them.

-• Create a playful, welcoming environment - Put a bunch of fidget toys on the table.
+• Create a playful, welcoming environment using our trainer resources - Put a bunch of fidget toys on the table.
 They make a strong visual impression and functionally help people relax as well.

 • Music - Play some music to relax or invigorate your group.

-• Parking Lot ideas you can't address - So all feel hear, introduce a “Parking Lot.”
-If ideas come up, but take away from the task or topic, tell the group you’ll write them down on a sticky note, place them on the "parking lot" board.
+• Parking Lot ideas you can't address - Introduce a “Parking Lot" approach so everyone feels heard.
+If ideas come up, but take away from the task or topic, tell the group you’ll write them down on a sticky note, place them on the "parking lot" board and use them as one of your classroom resources.
 Then you can address these ideas when appropriate or at the end of the workshop or meeting.

-1. Very warm Welcome - make it personal and share why you're excited to be there... and happy to be with the group.
+1. A Warm Welcome - make it personal and share why you're excited to be there... and happy to be with the group.

 2. "Housekeeping" Messages - let people know when they will take food, phone, and comfort breaks.

-3. Introduction - explain what you hope to accomplish and ask the group about their goals, so you can tailor the session accordingly
+3. Introduction - explain what you hope to accomplish and ask the group about their goals, so you can use it as one of your trainer resources and tailor the session accordingly

-4. Personal Experience & Credibility - share a bit about yourself and your experience, to communicate that the group is in your good hands!
+4. Personal Experience & Credibility - share a bit about yourself and your experience to communicate that the group is in good hands!

-• To break up a long presentation and make your session more participatory, consider your material in terms of "Chunks."
-The goal is to break up the session, take lots of breaks, and increase participation.
+• To break up a lengthy presentation and make your session more participatory, consider your material in terms of "Chunks."
+The goal of these classroom resources is to break up the session.
+They allow learners to take lots of breaks and increase participation.
 After all, most people can't focus for more than 20 minutes or so.
 Online, our attention spans are even shorter.
-Plus, beginnings and endings tend to be most memorable so you're wise to create lots of them!
-Consider adding these 5 approaches to your repertoire:
+Plus, beginnings and endings are more memorable, so you're wise to create lots of them!
+Consider adding these 5 approaches to your repertoire of trainer resources:

 1) Introduce material

 • Audience Response Clickers give every person a chance to guess an answer, usually A-B-C-D or True-False.
-With these, facilitators can easily tabulate results.
-If everyone knows an answer, they can move along to the next topic.
-If not, they can take more time to delve into the correct and incorrect answers.
-Sometimes incorrect answers can lead to extremely interesting conversation.
+With these, facilitators can tabulate results.
+If everyone knows an answer, they can move to the next topic.
+If not, they can take more time delving into the correct and incorrect answers.
+Sometimes false answers can lead to interesting conversations.

 • Jeopardy games aren't just for reinforcement.
-They can be a super fun way to introduce new information.
-By chunking their presentations into categories and questions, facilitators can help learners begin thinking about material to which they've never been exposed.
+They can be one of your trainer resources and a super fun way to introduce new information.
+By chunking their presentations into categories and questions, facilitators can help learners begin thinking about the material they've never been exposed to.

-• Flash cards aren't flashy, but they can be a great way to activate the mind and body, as they can require writing, flipping, shuffling, sorting, walking, folding, etc.
+Flash cards aren't flashy, but they can be excellent classroom resources to activate the mind and body, as they can require writing, flipping, shuffling, sorting, walking, folding, etc.

 2) CHECK understanding